Roasted Pepper Cheese Dip

 Cheese dip is best made with a processed cheese such as Velveeta.
 Don’t try to get fancy with other expensive cheeses; they’ll most likely clump and be grainy.

 - 1/2 cup sour cream

 - 1 tablespoon chili powder

-- 2 pounds American processed cheese product (such as Velveeta) or Mexican melting cheese, cubed
+- 2 pound American processed cheese product (such as Velveeta) or Mexican melting cheese, cubed

 - 1 red bell pepper

 - Combine salsa, sour cream, cumin, chili powder and cheese in a 2-quart saucepan.
 Heat over medium heat until cheese is melted, stirring frequently.